mmorub/gimbal2022/README.md

  Having set up the hard- and software, you can now record the step responses:
  * **Open and clear the serial monitor**.
  * **Upload the sketch** record_open_loop_step_response_data_for_matlab.ino again and record observe how the step responses are recorded by the serial monitor.
- * **Upload the empty arduino sketch**.
+ * **Upload the empty arduino sketch** and **unplug the power supply**.
  * **Copy and paste the output from the serial monitor to a text file**.
 It is convenient to store the text file in lab/step002-open-loop-step-response/arduino/record_open_loop_step_response_data_for_matlab and to call it `data_for_matlab.txt`, because this path and filename are used in the matlab scripts explained below.

 ## Visualize the step response in matlab
 **All required code is in lab/step002-open-loop-step-response/matlab/**.

 Start matlab and open the script plotStepResponses.mlx.
 The script reads the data file you just recorded (set the variable `filename` to point to your file).

 All steps are explained in the script.
-The output should like this [output](/lab/step002-open-loop-step-response/matlab/html/plotStepResponses.html).
+Your result should like this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step002-open-loop-step-response/matlab/html/plotStepResponses.html).
 Try to use your own data, however, and only use the copy of the ouput provided here for checking and debugging your own result.

 [**Go back to the overview**](#steps) or continue with the next step.